eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 \end{align*}
 $$

-The principle of least action applied to $\mathcal{L}^\mathfrak{s}_{w}$ says that the 'best' solutions for the intent $\mathfrak{i}$ are the paths that minimize the loss *where the externalities of transitions are accounted for*.
+The principle of least action applied to $\mathcal{L}^\mathfrak{s}_{w}$ says that the 'best' solutions for the intent $\mathfrak{i}$ are the paths that minimise the loss *where the externalities of transitions are accounted for*.

+In general, the intuition about Lagrangian mechanics applied to intents is that:
+- The requirements of the intent can be encoded in the structure of the space.
-In general, the intuition about Lagrangian mechanics applied to intents is that the behavior of the searcher (greedy, welfare maximizing, etc.) can be simply encoded in the Lagrangian.
+- The behavior of the searcher (greedy, welfare maximizing, etc.) can be encoded in the Lagrangian.

 ## Conclusion